Francode77/TSFRESH_price_prediction/README.md

 - train_days: number of days of training data
 - init : do not (0) or (1) calculate the best regressor
 - lookahead : predict price for this number of datapoints in the future
+- verbose : whether to output the regression metrics during calculation

 ## Other variables:
 TSFresh rolling window size